Ready to Serve?

 - Don’t try to go beyond your skill level

-- If asked to do something you’re uncomfortable with, say no
+- If asked to do something you’re uncomfortable with, ask if there is a different task you can assist with

 - If injured, tell a staff person right away for treatment